Melba Moore: Music career

 In 1975, Moore signed with Buddah Records and released the critically successful R&B album Peach Melba, which included the minor hit "I Am His Lady".
-The following year, she scored her first significant hit with the Van McCoy-penned "This Is It", which reached the Billboard Hot 100, the top-20 position on the R&B chart, and top-10 in the UK Singles Chart, becoming her biggest success in that country.
+The following year, she scored her first significant hit with the Van McCoy-penned "This Is It", which reached the Billboard Hot 100, the top-20 position on the R&B chart, and top-10 in the UK Singles Chart, and became her biggest success in that country.
 "This is It" also became the number 1 disco track in the UK for that year.
-It was 18 years later when Australian singer Dannii Minogue covered this song and made it to number 10 on the ARIA chart.
+Eighteen years later Australian singer Dannii Minogue covered this song, which this time made it to number 10 on the ARIA chart.

-In 1976, she scored her third Grammy nomination with the R&B ballad "Lean on Me", which had been originally recorded by Vivian Reed and later by Moore's idol Aretha Franklin, who recorded the song as a B-side of her 1971 hit "Spanish Harlem".
-The song is most notable for Moore's extended long note at the end.
-In 1983, she re-recorded the song as a tribute to McCoy, who had died four years earlier.
+In 1976, she scored her third Grammy nomination with the R&B ballad "Lean on Me", which had been originally recorded by Vivian Reed and later by Aretha Franklin, who recorded the song as a B-side of her 1971 hit "Spanish Harlem".
+The song is notable for Moore's extended long note at the end.
+In 1983, she re-recorded the song as a tribute to McCoy, who had penned the song and had died four years earlier.
 Throughout the rest of the 1970s, Moore struggled to match the success of "This Is It" with minor R&B/dance hits.
-However, her hit 'Pick Me Up, I'll Dance' released in May 1979, produced by McFadden & Whitehead and released on Epic Records, did have considerable UK disco success, reaching UK chart position 48, along with a further hit that same year, also produced by McFadden & Whitehead, with a cover version of the Bee Gees' hit "You Stepped into My Life", which reached the top 20 on the R&B charts and 47 on the Billboard Hot 100.
+However, her hit 'Pick Me Up, I'll Dance' released in May 1979, produced by McFadden & Whitehead and released on Epic Records, did have considerable UK disco success, reaching UK chart position 48.
+She had another hit that same year, also produced by McFadden & Whitehead: a cover version of the Bee Gees' hit "You Stepped into My Life", which reached the top 20 on the R&B charts and 47 on the Billboard Hot 100.